RickAnderson-hub/math_excercises/README.md

 ## Quick start

 ### Option A: Use Gradle tasks (recommended)
 These tasks run the app with sensible defaults and distinct output filenames.
+The PDF layout uses 50 equations per column, so 200 exercises renders as 4 columns per page.

 - Addition/Subtraction
 ```bash